 Who am I?

-I am a fourth year PhD student at Cambridge University in the Department of Theoretical and Applied Linguistics.
-I conduct research into British Sign Language (BSL) motion event descriptions, funded by the Economic and Social Research Council.
-Before my PhD I did an undergraduate degree in English Literature at Durham University (2008-2011) and an MPhil in English and Applied Linguistics here at Cambridge (2011-2012).
-I supervise Cambridge University undergraduates on the courses Li3 Language, Brain and Society and Li15 First and Second Language Acquisition.
-Along with my colleague Lydia Vinals-Castonguay (from the Cognition and Brain Sciences Unit), I arrange inter-disciplinary events for early career researchers (see here for more information).
-In May 2015 I organised a one-day interdisciplinary conference for early career researchers interested in the link between body and mind (the Cambridge Body in Mind Symposium).
+Previously, I completed a PhD at Cambridge University in the Department of Theoretical and Applied Linguistics.
+I conducted research into British Sign Language (BSL) motion event descriptions, funded by the Economic and Social Research Council.
+Before my PhD I did an undergraduate degree in English Literature at Durham University (2008-2011) and an MPhil in English and Applied Linguistics at Cambridge University (2011-2012).
+During my PhD, I supervised Cambridge University undergraduates on the courses Li3 Language, Brain and Society and Li15 First and Second Language Acquisition.
+Along with my colleague Lydia Vinals-Castonguay (from the Cognition and Brain Sciences Unit), I arranged inter-disciplinary events for early career researchers and in May 2015 I organised a one-day interdisciplinary conference for early career researchers interested in the link between body and mind (the Cambridge Body in Mind Symposium).